 - 1.11 Got a Question?
 Don't Hold Back…

-When Self-Isolating or Shielding, seeking "professional video counsellors near me" brings you Dean Richardson MNCS(Acc/Reg) - with over 21 years experience and who's a skilled Telehealth / Video Therapist (13 years working with Skype, Zoom, WhatsApp etc).
+When Self-Isolating or Shielding, seeking "professional video counsellors near me" brings you Counsellor Dean Richardson MNCS(Acc/Reg) - with over 21 years practical counselling experience and who's a skilled Telehealth / Video Therapist (13 years working with Skype, Zoom, WhatsApp etc).

 Using Video at Havant Counselling.

 Video counselling / psychotherapy is ideal for individuals (using a video capable device), couples (using two video devices) and small groups (up to 8 participants) who wish to access Dean Richardson MNCS(Acc/reg)’s experienced therapy services online (now into his 22nd year of practice) but who are unable to – or don’t wish to – travel to Havant Counselling due to situations such as the Covid-19 Lockdown or self-isolation.

 Skype, Zoom, WhatsApp, Google Meet etc.

 The video counselling session is the same, in format, as if meeting face-to-face: it remains conversation based (with a little use of whiteboard when useful); you and Dean discuss and work through the problems at hand via weekly sessions.

 Because you’ll be in your home (or office) you’ll be taking some of the responsibility usually handled by the counsellor.
 You’ll ensure your privacy, not being disturbed during session, and taking care of your physical-location needs (such as tissues, water etc).
 I discuss this in more detail below.